CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 For company vs. company combat, the process for assigning strikes differs slightly from normal combat:

  - First, the defender chooses which _untapped_ characters will be the targets of given strikes.
- - Then, the attacker chooses which other defending characters not yet assigned a strike will be the target of any remaining unassigned strikes corresponding to his _untapped_ characters.
+ - Then, the attacker chooses which other defending characters not yet assigned a strike will be the target of any remaining unassigned strikes corresponding to their _untapped_ characters.
- - Finally, the defender assigns any remaining strikes to his characters that have not been assigned strikes.
+ - Finally, the defender assigns any remaining strikes to their characters that have not been assigned strikes.

 #### A Strike's Prowess